King Richard and the Crusaders: Production

 The box office success of Ivanhoe saw Hollywood develop a number of films based on Walter Scott novels including Rob Roy, Quentin Durward and The Talisman.
 The Talisman was announced by Warners in August 1953 as a possible vehicle for Errol Flynn.
 John Becjman signed to do the sets, and Henry Blanke would produce.

 The original title was The Talisman.
 David Butler was announced as director in October 1953.
 The following month Rex Harrison's casting was announced.
 The movie would be one of Warners' first in CinemaScope.

 Filming started in January 1954.
 There was two weeks location work in Yuma near Arizona plus filming at Ventura and Warners Ranch.

 The title was changed to King Richard and the Crusaders in April 1954.

 It was the first Hollywood movie for Laurence Harvey.

 David Butler called it "a good picture" and said when on location in Yuma they would film until 10.30 am then stop because it was too hot and start at three o'clock.
-The director said "we had great cameraderie on that picture" despite four stars, adding that Harvey "was very ambitious and worked very hard".
+The director said "we had great camaraderie on that picture" despite four stars, adding that Harvey "was very ambitious and worked very hard".